airbnb/lottie/docs/community-showcase.md

 ## Instacart

-Instacart uses Lottie for a handful of educational animations to teach users about the way instacart works
+Instacart uses Lottie for a handful of educational animations to teach shoppers.

 ![Instacart](/images/ShowcaseInstacart.gif)